-- Maximise usability of open space for different user groups. - Provide increased accessibility and ensure that the park feels safe and welcoming. - Consider potential to increase street frontage through private lots.
+- Maximise usability of open space for different user groups. - Provide increased accessibility and ensure that the park feels safe and welcoming. - Consider potential to increase street frontage through private lots. - Incorporate Connecting with Country narratives and design strategies as part of the enhancements to the open spaces.

-'Re-wild' low point to the north of the park and implement WSUD strategies to assist in water and flood management.
+'Re-wild' low point to the north of the park and implement water sensitive urban design strategies to assist in water and flood management.